Radiologic Technology (DMI)

 Radiography Practicum V

 Continues the DMI 220 clinical experience.
 Designed to sequentially develop, apply, critical analyze, integrate, synthesize and evaluate concepts and theories in the performance of radiologic procedures.
 Provides structured clinical experience through sequential competency-based assignments that focus on the upper and lower extremities, bony and visceral thorax, abdomen, vertebral column, cranium, facial bones, and contrast studies of the digestive and urinary systems, surgical radiographic procedures and special diagnostic procedures such as myelograms, arthrograms, hepatobiliary studies, and venography.
-Practicum: 4 credit hours (360 contact hours).
+Practicum: 4 credits (360 contact hours).

 Pre-requisite: DMI 220.